Matisse Thybulle

 Matisse Vincent Thybulle (/məˈtiːs ˈθaɪbəl/ mə-TEESS-_-THYBE-əl; born March 4, 1997) is an Australian-American professional basketball player for the Portland Trail Blazers of the National Basketball Association (NBA).
 He was selected in the first round of the 2019 NBA draft by the Boston Celtics before being traded to the Philadelphia 76ers the following day.
-He was named to the NBA All-Defensive Second Team in 2021 and 2022.
+Thybulle was named to the NBA All-Defensive Second Team as a member of the 76ers in 2021 and 2022.
+He was traded to the Trail Blazers in 2023.

 Thybulle played college basketball for the Washington Huskies.
 As a senior in 2019, he was recognized as the top defender in the nation with the Naismith Defensive Player of the Year and the Lefty Driesell Award.
 Thybulle also earned first-team all-conference honors in the Pac-12, and repeated as the Pac-12 Defensive Player of the Year.

-Thybulle is a dual American-Australian citizen and spent around seven years of his childhood in Sydney.
+Thybulle is a dual American-Australian citizen and spent seven years of his childhood in Sydney.
 He was a member of the Australian national team at the 2020 Summer Olympics in Tokyo.

 Early life

 Thybulle was born in Scottsdale, Arizona, the son of Greg, a Haitian-born engineer raised in the Harlem neighborhood of New York, and Dr. Elizabeth Thybulle, a naturopath who died of leukemia in 2015.
 He was named after French artist Henri Matisse.
-When he was two, his family moved to Sydney, Australia, where they lived for around seven years.
+In 1998, his family moved to Sydney, Australia, where they lived for seven years.
 The Thybulle family lived in Sydney's North Shore while in Australia and the children attended elementary school at North Sydney Demonstration School.
-Matisse did not play much basketball in Australia and focused more on swimming while there, where he said lifeguards "were a really big deal".
+Matisse did not play much basketball in Australia and focused more on swimming while there, where he said lifeguards "were a really big deal."
 His family returned to the U.S. in 2005 and settled in Sammamish, Washington, a suburb east of Seattle.

 Thybulle could not make layups consistently until around the eighth grade, when his coordination began matching his speed.
 He attended Skyline High School for two years, then transferred to nearby Eastside Catholic, where he was ranked a four-star recruit by Scout.com and three-star by ESPN, and graduated in 2015.
+In 2024, Thybulle's East Catholic High school jersey number was retired.